September 6, 2022

 3 Reasons Your Water Heater is Leaking and Could Burst

-Don’t let issues with your water heater get worse.
-If you observe any of the following problems, have a licensed professional make the necessary repairs right away.
+Don’t let small issues with your water heater become worse.
+It may be rare, but it’s entirely possible to see a poorly maintained water heater burst.
+If you observe any of the following signs that your water heater is going out or might explode, have a licensed professional make the necessary repairs right away.

 1. Water Heater Sediment Build-up

 If your water heater is making a popping or knocking noise, it may be due to sediment build-up.
-Over time, sediment—the minerals in water, especially hard water—will create a layer at the bottom of your water heater tank.
+Over time, sediment—the minerals in water, especially in hard water—will create a layer at the bottom of your water heater tank.
 This sediment blocks the water from the burner, forcing the burner to run longer to heat your water.
-This will cause overheating and deteriorate your tank faster.
+This could deteriorate your tank faster, cause overheating, clog your water heater’s drain and lead to your hot water tank leaking from the bottom.

 The solution:

-This problem can be prevented by flushing and draining your home’s water heater tank of sediment once a year.
+This problem can be prevented by flushing and draining your home’s water heater tank once a year.
+This removes sediment that builds up and allows the technician to assess the state of your water heater and improve its longevity.

 2. Water Heater Corrosion and Rust

-If your hot tap water is a brown, rusty color, you may be dealing with interior rust corrosion.
-Your water heater is made of steel.
-This means that over time, water will cause the tank to rust.
+If your hot tap water is a brown, rusty color, you may be dealing with rust inside your water heater’s tank.
+Your water heater is made of steel and will rust over time.
 This is why your water has something called an anode rod inside of it.
-This 3-5 foot rod draws rust away from your tank and corrodes in its place.
+This 3-5 foot rod draws the corrosive elements that cause rust away from your tank and corrodes in its place.
 So, once the rod deteriorates, your water heater is next.

 The solution: